-One of the biggest concerns are taxis in Prague which will not only require you to buy much bigger fares than usual, but will also take you to specific bars or night clubs, with which they receive commissions to send customers.
-The places will often charge you bigger than usual checks, and will not allow you to leave until you pay it – often threatening you with physical force.
+One of the biggest concerns are taxis in Prague.
+They will often not only require you to pay higher than usual fares, but will also take you to specific bars or night clubs.
+They get commissions to send customers to scam bars.
+The places will often charge you bigger than usual checks.
+Oftentimes they will not allow you to leave until you pay it – even threatening you with physical force.

-In the area of the Václavské náměstí (Wenceslau’s Square) tourists will be also constantly approached by a number of offers, ranging from drugs to strip bars, and most of them will not lead to anything positive.
+In the area of the Václavské náměstí (Wenceslau’s Square) tourists will be also constantly approached by a number of offers.
+Those range from drugs to strip bars, and most of them will not lead to anything positive.
 Most of these approaches take place in the middle of the street, without any reference to a legit business such as a leaflet, and it’s advisable to decline all of them.

 Restaurant and bar scams are also common, and you should be careful to order anything from any place where items and their prices are not clearly visible on the menu.

 The main problem for tourists and short term visitors in Prague is falling into one of various intricate scams in the Czech capital.
 Other times of crime, especially violent ones, are much less frequent.